John Baptist Purcell: Bishop of Cincinnati

-Archbishop
+Archbishop of Cincinnati

 Cincinnati was made a Metropolitan See in 1850.
-The pallium was conferred on Archbishop Purcell by Pope Pius IX, who at the same time made him assistant at the pontifical throne.
+The pallium was conferred on Purcell by Pope Pius IX, who at the same time made him assistant at the pontifical throne.
 The new ecclesiastical province of Cincinnati had for suffragans the Diocese of Cleveland, Detroit, Vincennes, (became Indianapolis in 1898) and Louisville.
 In 1851 the city had 13 parishes and 11 parish schools, with an enrollment of 4,494 pupils.

-The following religious orders came to the archdiocese during the incumbency of Archbishop Purcell: the Sisters of Charity, founded at Emmitsburg, came to Cincinnati in 1829.
+The following religious orders came to the archdiocese during the incumbency of Purcell: the Sisters of Charity, founded at Emmitsburg, came to Cincinnati in 1829.
 In 1852 they formed an independent community, taking the name of the Sisters of Charity of Cincinnati.
 The Sisters of Notre Dame de Namur, Belgium, came from Belgium in 1840.
 The Precious Blood Fathers came to Ohio in 1840.
 The Franciscan Fathers came to the diocese in 1844; the Ursuline Sisters, from France and Germany in 1845; the Good Shepherd Sisters in 1857; the Sisters of Mercy in 1858; Little Sisters of the Poor in 1868; Sisters of the Poor of St. Francis in 1858; Ladies of the Sacred Heart in 1869 and the Passionist Fathers in 1870.